 This nice red sandstone rock will be seen in the left bank.
 Nature beauty is excellent.

 This farmhouse is an example of what happens if your house is too close to the river Gauja.
 30 years ago this house was 100 m from the river and there was a public road between the house and the river.
 The Gauja change the river bed very quickly.

 Similar situation with farmhouse Mežparki at top section of the river Gauja.

 See the popular tourism attraction near the Gauja.
 The longest monolithic cliff face in Latvia.
 The total lenght is 700 m, with a 300 m strech washed by the waters of the Gauja.
 The first 130 m are formed by a 22 m high, vertical sandstone wall, and further along are several projections toward the river.
 There are many frectures in the cliff, and several blocks are also visibly sliding and collapsing.

 Cesis town [43 km from Valmiera ].

 Here you can visit an old reconstructed castle in the town centre.
-The Lithuanians, Estonians, Germans, Russians, Poles and Swedes have all fought battles near the stone walls of the Cesis Castle , which was the best fortified stronghold of the Livonian Order.
+The Lithuanians, Estonians, Germans, Russians, Poles and Swedes have all fought battles stone walls of the Cesis Castle , which was the best fortified stronghold of the Livonian Order.